zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/01-introduction-to-upgrading-to-liferay-dxp-7-2.md

 Remember to use a test environment with the database and document library both backed up before performing the upgrade for the first time.
 Testing with a backup of the production database is essential for identifying issues post-upgrade that will need to be resolved.

-## Performing the Database Upgrade
+## Performing the Data Upgrade

-The database upgrade step represents the biggest landmark in the upgrade process.
+The data upgrade step represents the biggest landmark in the upgrade process.
 First, you must configure your new application server to run the upgrade.
 See [Configuring the Data Upgrade](./03-configuring-the-data-upgrade.md) for more information on adding these configurations.

 Once you are ready, use the upgrade tool to perform the core upgrade process; see [Upgrading the Core Using the Upgrade Tool](./04-upgrading-the-core-using-the-upgrade-tool.md) for more information.
 If you had configured modules to upgrade separately before running the upgrade, then you must also [use the Gogo shell](./05-upgrading-modules-using-gogo-shell.md) to finish the module upgrades after the core upgrade processes have completed.

 ## Executing Post-Upgrade Tasks

-After the database upgrade has completed, you will need to execute a few remaining tasks before the procedure is complete.
+After the data upgrade has completed, you will need to execute a few remaining tasks before the procedure is complete.
 This may include re-tuning any values that were changed prior to the upgrade and running a search reindex.
-See [Executing Post-Upgrade Tasks](./07-executing-post-upgrade-tasks.md) for a guide to common tasks to perform after completing the database upgrade.
+See [Executing Post-Upgrade Tasks](./07-executing-post-upgrade-tasks.md) for a guide to common tasks to perform after completing the data upgrade.